Learn to Speak Scouting

 Board of Review

-A review held to determine if a Boy Scout has satisfactorily completed rank requirements.
-A review may be held also to encourage Boy Scouts who are not advancing.
+A review held to determine if a Scout has satisfactorily completed rank requirements.
+A review may be held also to encourage Scouts who are not advancing.
 For the first five ranks, the board of review is conducted by the troop committee.
 For the Eagle Scout rank, the Council decides whether the unit committee or the district or Council committee responsible for advancement conducts the board of review.
 At least one district or Council advancement representative shall be a member of the unit board of review.

 C-K